Minimum wage statistics

 Variations in national minimum wages

-Minimum wages in the EU Member States ranged from EUR 312 to EUR 2 142 per month in July 2020
+Minimum wages in the EU Member States ranged from EUR 332 per month in Bulgaria to EUR 2 202 per month in Luxembourg

-In July 2020, 21 out of the 27 EU Member States (Denmark, Italy, Cyprus, Austria, Finland and Sweden were the exceptions) had a national minimum wage, as did the United Kingdom and all of the EU candidate countries (Montenegro, North Macedonia, Albania, Serbia and Turkey).
-As of 1 July 2020, monthly minimum wages varied widely across the Member States, from EUR 312 in Bulgaria to EUR 2 142 in Luxembourg (see Figure 1).
+On 1 July 2021, 21 out of the 27 EU Member States had a national minimum wage.
+EU countries without a national minimum wage were: Denmark, Italy, Cyprus, Austria, Finland and Sweden.
+Monthly minimum wages vary widely across the Member States, from EUR 332 in Bulgaria to EUR 2 202 in Luxembourg (see Figure 1).

-Based on the level of their national gross monthly minimum wages expressed in euro terms, EU Member States covered by this data collection may be classified into three different groups; non-member countries are shown in Figure 1 as a separate group.
+Based on the level of their national gross monthly minimum wages expressed in euro, on 1 July 2021, the EU Member States concerned may be classified into three different groups; (see Figure 1, non-EU countries are shown separately).

-- Group 1, where national minimum wages were lower than EUR 500 per month in July 2020.
-The EU Member States in this group included: Bulgaria, Latvia, Hungary and Romania; their national minimum wages ranged from EUR 312 in Bulgaria to EUR 461 in Romania.
+- Group 1, with a national minimum wage below than EUR 750 per month.
+This group includes: Bulgaria, Romania, Hungary, Latvia, Croatia, Estonia, Czechia, Poland, Slovakia and Lithuania.
+Their national minimum wages ranged from EUR 332 in Bulgaria to EUR 642 in Lithuania.

-- Group 3, where national minimum wages were at least EUR 1 000 per month in July 2020.
-The EU Member States in this group included: Spain, France, Germany, Belgium, the Netherlands, Ireland and Luxembourg; their national minimum wages ranged from EUR 1 108 in Spain to EUR 2 142 in Luxembourg.
+- Group 3, with a national minimum wage above EUR 1 500 per month.
+This group includes: France, Germany, Belgium, the Netherlands, Ireland and Luxembourg.
+Their national minimum wages ranged from EUR 1 555 in France to EUR 2 202 in Luxembourg.

-For those EU Member States with national minimum wages that are outside of the euro area (Bulgaria, Czechia, Croatia, Hungary, Poland, Romania), for the United Kingdom, as well as EU candidate countries and the United States, the level of minimum wages and the ranking expressed in euro terms are influenced by the exchange rates that are used to convert from national currencies to euro.
+Note: for EU Member States with a national minimum wage that are outside of the euro area (Bulgaria, Czechia, Croatia, Hungary, Poland, Romania), for candidate and potential candidate countries as well as the United States, the level of minimum wages in euros and the annual rates of change are influenced by exchange rates used to convert national currencies in euro.

 Minimum wages expressed in purchasing power standards